alex-franz/cse15l-lab-reports/lab5.md

 ## Part 2: Reflection

 I learned a lot of cool things in the second half of the quarter, but I think the most useful thing was learning how to use Git and Github.
 Talking to our TA Alon, he noted that Git and Github are used super widely in the industry so it is really important to learn it.
-After hearing this, I started making my own repositories for my CSE 12 PAs so I can edit my PAs from my laptop or my Home Desktop much more effectively.
+After hearing this, I started making my own repositories for my CSE 12 PAs so I can edit my PAs from my laptop or my Home Desktop much more efficiently.
 Our TA also gave us really useful tips when searching for internships.
+I really enjoyed this course and I feel like I learned some really valuable information!